rikiyay/covid19/README.md

 This repo is
 - Inspired by the simulation in [this Washington Post article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) by Harry Stevens
-- Based on [this implementation](https://github.com/xnx/collision) of elastic collision by Christian Hill
+- Based on [this elastic collision implementation](https://github.com/xnx/collision) by Christian Hill